-Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
+Holders of Class A ordinary shares, Class B ordinary shares and Class C ordinary shares have the same rights except for voting and conversion rights.
 All of our issued ordinary shares are fully paid and non-assessable.
 Certificates representing the ordinary shares are issued in registered form.
 Our shareholders who are non-residents of the Cayman Islands may freely hold and vote their ordinary shares.